All the way to the top

 Every year since 2015 firefighters have climbed the 98 storeys, or 1504 stairs of Sydney Tower Eye wearing full structural Firefighting ensemble and air sets with a combined weight of over 20Kg to raise funds for MND research at Macquarie University.
 At a vertical rise of 820 feet, the climb to the observation deck is a gruelling challenge.
 Each floor of the stairwell is dedicated patients of MND both past and present.
 It’s a harrowing journey but nothing compared to what families living with MND go through every day.

 The event began in 2015, raising $180,000 for MND research.
-In 2016 a further $510,990 was raised and in 2017 another $630,000 was raised thanks to overwhelming support from the firefighting community and the general public.
-This makes over $1,300,000 raised since 2015 through this event.
+In 2016 a further $510,990 was raised, in 2017 another $630,000, and in 2018 a further $779,000 was raised thanks to overwhelming support from the firefighting community and the general public.
+This makes over $2,100,000 raised since 2015 through this event.